-Survey results reflect an increased understanding across all three outcomes, with the majority of responses ranked Very Good and Excellent.
+Survey results (though limited to only three students) reflect an increased understanding across all three outcomes, with the majority of responses ranked Good, Very Good and Excellent, or Developing and Proficient.
 This is consistent with my assessment of student learning in this course.